-RYT therapists work to harmonise and balance the body, building strength in areas as required to allow for flexibility and release in areas that are taking on too much of the workload.
+Meridian yoga therapy works to harmonise and balance the body, building strength in areas as required to allow for flexibility and release in areas that are taking on too much of the workload.

 Remedial Yoga Therapy draws directly from the universal philosophy of the Five Elements system, most recognised as the foundation of Traditional Chinese Medicine.

 Japanese Shiatsu also emphasises the linkage between the Five Elements and the meridians of the body, through which qi (energy) may flow freely.
 Five Element Shiatsu seeks to remedy obstructions in qi flow or balance of yin and yang energy in a meridian through therapeutic bodywork and physical manipulation ‒ which is why RYT has come to be based on this truly holistic method of healing, and why the theory of the Five Elements is at the core of all our courses and workshops at COTY.

 We teach students how to access and manipulate the meridians with RYT postures, movements and breathing techniques, so they understand how to correct the imbalances caused by common health conditions.

 Since the same elemental energies that correspond to the body meridians are linked to the seasons of the year, we also teach students to recognise which meridian postures and sequences suit the present season and corresponding element.